-We've included below some ideas of how you can use audiobooks for the classroom or at home, but we'd love to hear your suggestions.
+We've included below some ideas of how you can use audiobooks in the classroom, or to encourage reading at home, but we'd love to hear your suggestions.
 How are you using audiobooks to support your pupils?
 Let us know on Twitter

 Students can use a Listening Books username and password to log on to our online service and listen to numerous books on a whole range of subjects.
 This means they can avoid having to research their coursework by trailing through numerous text books which may be difficult for them to decipher.